Lennie's on the Turnpike

 Lennie's-on-the-Turnpike was a hallowed jazz club operated by Lennie Sogoloff on Route 1 in Peabody, Mass between 1951 and '71.
 Sogoloff originally provided a juke box stocked with jazz, then began presenting the living artists themselves.
 For a decade-plus, Lennie's was on the itinerary of just about every jazz artist of the time.
 Miles Davis, Duke Ellington, Dizzy Gillespie, and countless others played the room, and because Lennie was a straight-shooter and a "loving host," as Jack Woker wrote earlier today, they kept coming back.

-In my teens, I traveled to Lennie's on several occasions to see bluesmen Muddy Waters, Fenton Robinson, and Charlie Musselwhite, and it's where I first heard Clark Terry in person.
+In my teens, I traveled to Lennie's on several occasions to see bluesmen Muddy Waters, Paul Butterfield, and Charlie Musselwhite, whose group included guitarist Fenton Robinson.
+It's also where I first heard Clark Terry in person.
 When Lennie's was destroyed by fire in 1971, Sogoloff continued to present jazz in various settings north of Boston but worked primarily as a clothing salesman in Salem.
 Imagine the challenge he faced in finding as much style in Hickey-Freeman as he did in Basie, Buck, and Jaki.